|Abbotsford||(604) 625-1150 / firstname.lastname@example.org||Send Inquiry|

 - Other home and community care settings and acute care.

-- Be proficient in English (please see Admissions Requirement for HCA);
+- English Language Proficiency Requirements (please see Admissions Requirement for HCA).

 - Successful completion of standard first aid, including CPR (level C) and Automated External Defibrillator (AED);